UMass-Foundation-Model/HAZARD/README.md

 # Installation

+### System
+We tested our code on an Intel i9-9900k Desktop with RTX2080Super.
+Our pytorch version is 2.0 with CUDA 11.7.
+Running ThreeDWorld requires a working Xserver.
+If you are running on a headless machine, please follow the instructions in **TDW Build**.
+Be aware that not all headless servers provide Xserver privileges.

 ### Dependencies

 We use `pytorch` for training and evaluation, so it's recommended to install it separately from the [official website](https://pytorch.org/).